 Tigerseye & Glass Necklace

-How does Tiger’s Eye change color?
+Tiger’s Eye has an almost magical property – it changes color.
 This phenomenon is called chatoyancy, which is a French word meaning “Cat’s Eye.”
 It occurs when bright light reflects off fibers in the Tiger’s Eye stone, causing the color to appear to “change.”

 Black Onyx & Carnelian Necklace

 There are many industry standard treatments (eg. Chemicals, Heat) applied to gemstones to improve color, durability, etc. Before making a purchase, make sure you know if the gems are genuine stones natural from origin or if they have been lab created, and what if any treatments have been applied.